 Successful predictions of thunderstorms and their hazards hinge upon accurate convection initiation forecasts and the multi-scale physical processes that influence its occurrence.
 We conduct research to quantify convection initiation's predictability and to identify fundamental shortcomings, such as model representations of capping inversions, that impose limits upon its skillful prediction.

 Our research spans a wide range of fundamental and applied tropical cyclone topics.
-Ongoing research aims to better understand the physics of overland tropical cyclone formation, determine whether a link exists between South American cold surges and Caribbean Sea tropical cyclones, and use novel data analysis methods to develop a new model for tropical cyclone intensity prediction.
+Ongoing research aims to better understand the physics of overland tropical cyclone formation, use novel data analysis methods to develop a new model for tropical cyclone intensity prediction, and quantify the flow reconfiguration and downstream predictability impacts from indirect tropical cyclone interactions.

 Ensemble Prediction and Utilization